Discover the best practices for detecting and preventing data exfiltration attacks on your business or organization.

 • Installing malware, whether via phishing or another method.

-• Using stolen credentials, whether obtained via phishing or purchased on the dark web.
+• Using stolen credentials, whether obtained via phishing or on the dark web.

 Most of the time, remote access data exfiltration incidents involve brute force techniques or compromised user credentials.
-Data exfiltration is most successful when systems rely on vendor-set, common, or easy-to-crack passwords.
-For this reason, it’s important that you keep your company passwords strong and safe.
+Data exfiltration is most successful when systems rely on vendor-set or easy-to-crack passwords.
+For this reason, you must keep your company passwords solid and safe.

-Advanced persistent threats (APTs) are a form of cyberattack in which data exfiltration is the primary goal.
-APTs target specific companies or organizations with the goal of accessing or stealing their restricted data while remaining undetected.
+Advanced Persistent Threats (APTs) are a form of cyberattack in which data exfiltration is the primary goal.
+APTs target specific companies or organizations to access or steal their restricted data while remaining undetected.

 Here are some of the protocols that attackers commonly use to transfer data during data exfiltration:

-• Hypertext Transfer Protocol (HTTP): a protocol allowing users to communicate data over the internet.
-HTTP is common on most networks, so it’s a perfect choice for attackers.
+• Hypertext Transfer Protocol (HTTP) allows users to communicate data over the internet.
+HTTP is standard on most networks, so it’s a perfect choice for attackers.
 In the high volume of HTTP traffic flowing through enterprise networks, the malicious transfer of sensitive data usually goes unnoticed, allowing the attacker to stay undetected for the duration of the attack.

-• File Transfer Protocol (FTP): a protocol used to communicate and transfer files between a client and a server over the internet, and a reliable protocol for transferring large files.
-An attacker must authenticate to an external FTP server from within an organization’s server to exfiltrate data using this method.
-Because most enterprise networks are focused on preventing inbound traffic, a lack of firewall rules to moderate outbound connections means that attackers can easily connect back to their own servers and transfer data.
+• File Transfer Protocol (FTP): a protocol used to communicate and transfer files between a client and a server over the internet and a reliable protocol for transferring large files.
+Using this method, an attacker must authenticate to an external FTP server from within an organization’s server to exfiltrate data.

 Physical Access

 Physically stealing data from a business requires physical access to a server or device.
-Hence this method of data exfiltration is most commonly associated with current or former employees.
+Hence, this data exfiltration method is most commonly associated with current or former employees.

 Research suggests that 15 percent of all insiders who exfiltrate data from organizations do so via portable USB drives, and 8 percent of outsiders do the same.
-Similarly, 11 percent of all insiders reported exfiltrating data via laptops/tablets and 13 percent of outsiders reported the same.
+Similarly, 11 percent of all insiders reported exfiltrating data via laptops/tablets, and 13 percent of outsiders said the same.

 Sometimes, data exfiltration can be a result of accidental insider threats.
-When employees download data to insecure devices, they are inadvertently giving malicious actors the opportunity to access sensitive corporate information.
+Employees who download data to insecure devices inadvertently allow malicious actors to access sensitive corporate information.

-Now that we’ve introduced some of the main types of data exfiltration techniques, let’s take a look at some of the ways to detect data exfiltration.
+Now that we’ve introduced some of the main types of data exfiltration techniques, let’s look at some ways to detect data exfiltration.

 Ways to Detect Data Exfiltration